 How The Polar Express™ Train Ride Compares to The Santa Train at the Northwest Railway Museum

-Since many Seattle-area families might be deciding between these two popular Christmas train rides, I thought I break down the differences.
+Since many Seattle-area families might be deciding between these two popular Christmas train rides, I thought I would break down the differences.

 The Polar Express™ Train Ride